NateLevi/CsSwingManager/README.md

 This app fixes those problems.
 It includes a swing rep portal to assign customers fairly, real-time updates using Socket.IO, tools to manage and transfer inventory, the ability to order supplies directly into inventory, and a dashboard with charts and data to track performance.
 I built this to modernize how the store operates and make things way smoother for reps.

 Please note that after periods of inactivity, the data and site may take a few seconds to load as the Render-hosted server wakes up from sleep mode.

-## Problem Statement
-At Cellular Sales, we faced several challenges with our manual swing system:

-❌ Confusion about rep rotation and customer assignment

-❌ No centralized way to track or manage inventory and supplies

-❌ Lack of visibility into key store performance data

-❌ No internal support request system

-❌ Fragmented or inconsistent store operations

-Solution: The Store A Management System

-This app provides a unified digital hub to support daily store operations, combining real-time queueing, inventory tracking, analytics, and support features into a single, modern interface.

 ## Testing 🚨 **Important**